Steve6546/Wallpapers/docs/modules/usage/runtimes/docker.md

         # ...
     ```

 Be careful!
-There's nothing stopping the OpenHands agent from deleting or modifying
+There's nothing stopping the AZM AI agent from deleting or modifying
 any files that are mounted into its workspace.

 The `-e SANDBOX_USER_ID=$(id -u)` is passed to the Docker command to ensure the sandbox user matches the host user’s